Exploring the Seasonality of COVID-19

 Building on a series of inter-linked COVID-19 studies conducted by WorldPop, this project improved our understanding of how seasonal factors such as mobility and temperature influence COVID-19 transmission.
 Outputs from the study support COVID-19 intervention strategy design, health system planning and epidemic preparedness for secondary waves in different settings across the world.

 We produced a range of developments throughout the project.
 These include datasets that inform the changes of seasonal population mobility, international travel patterns and connected communities between countries and regions of the world, and potential COVID-19 transmission rates under different intervention scenarios, accounting for seasonal, demographic and socioeconomic factors.
 Where possible all of these developments, plus supporting code as well as training and presentation materials, are made available via open access, or distributed to key stakeholders for use and evaluation.

 This study provided timely and consolidated evidence and data for:

 - improving our understanding on the dependence of COVID-19 on seasonal factors,

 - tailoring time-dependent COVID-19 containment strategies using non-pharmaceutical interventions and their coordination between regions, and

 - health system planning and preparedness for both any new waves of COVID-19 and epidemic preparedness in general.

-Our key contributions are to:
+Our key contributions:

-- Compare datasets – using spatiotemporal models to quantify the dependence of local transmission on potentially interdependent seasonal factors (i.e., climate and population mobility), to identify the most important of these factors that are driving COVID-19 transmission and resurgence.
+- Compared datasets – using spatiotemporal models to quantify the dependence of local transmission on potentially interdependent seasonal factors (i.e., climate and population mobility), to identify the most important of these factors that are driving COVID-19 transmission and resurgence.

-- Produce a transmission model code library.
+- Produced a transmission model code library.